pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/README.md

 - 3 act structure
 - concept of exposition

-we conclude with annotated bibliography listing material that inspired this guide, as resources to dive deeper in some of these topics.
+This section concludes with annotated bibliography listing material that inspired this guide, as resources to dive deeper in some of these topics.

+**Third and last part** introduces a practical solution for paper-editing in the 21st century. autoEdit2 a digital paper-editing software.

 ## Feedback